 Dentistry is primarily a service business.
 Yes, you do produce a product – healthy and aesthetic smiles.
 However, the most successful businesses and practices are ones that realize their most important commodity is superior customer service.
-In his book “The Customer Comes Second,” Hal Rosenbluth writes "Providing great customer service is contingent on motivating employees (team members) to provide the great customer service."1
+In his book “The Customer Comes Second,” Hal Rosenbluth astutely asserts "Providing great customer service is contingent on motivating employees (team members) to provide the great customer service."1

 It wasn’t until the 1950s that corporate America learned the key to increased productivity and profit was through highly motivated employees.
 W. Edward Deming’s Total Quality Management programs successfully jumpstarted the new Japanese industrial revolution by instituting an employee motivational mindset by employers.
 During the 1940s Abraham Maslow established the groundwork for current motivational techniques.
 His adaptation of his Hierarchy of Needs Theory to employee management proved to American industry that the employer/employee relationship had to change if companies were to prosper.

 Maslow is considered the founder of humanistic psychology.
 Humanistic psychology incorporates aspects of both behavioral psychology and psychoanalytic psychology.
 Behavioral psychologists follow the teachings of Skinner who believed human behavior is controlled largely by external environment factors.
 On the other hand, psychoanalytic psychologists follow the teachings of Freud who proposed the idea that human behavior is controlled mostly by internal unconscious variables.
 Maslow’s motivational theories states human behavior is controlled by both external and internal factors, and the need for healthy humans to be the best they can be.